ouamy/minebot/README.md

 ```
 ### (Inside game usage) :
 To make the bot sleep:
+Place a bed next to him.
+Then say:
 ```bash
 bot sleep
 ```
 To make the bot eat:
+Place a chest next to him and fill it with food items like bread, apples, steak, or carrots.
+Then say:
 ```bash
 bot eat
 ```